 Women in STEM: Increasing Diversity’s Footprint in STEM Careers

 New technologies and scientific findings push the limits of what is possible.
 STEM careers offer potential and future growth.
-According to the U.S. Bureau of Labor Statistics (BLS), careers within STEM are expected to grow by 8% from 2019 to 2029, more than two times faster than all occupations.1
+According to the U.S. Bureau of Labor Statistics (BLS), careers within STEM are expected to grow by 10% from 2023 to 2033.1

 STEM (science, technology, engineering and math) fields need a workforce of diverse backgrounds, ideas and interests.
 A STEM field may be for you.
 Historically, women and other diverse populations have sometimes been hesitant to explore their options in STEM, but today a number of initiatives are helping to change that.2 Below, you can learn more about diversity in STEM careers and about the opportunities available for women in STEM.